-At Southeast Foundation & Crawl Space Repair, our engineers can inspect your foundation at no charge, providing you with a written solution that's warrantied to permanently stabilize your home's structure.
+At Southeast Foundation and Crawl Space Repair, our engineers can inspect your foundation at no charge, providing you with a written solution that's warrantied to permanently stabilize your home's structure.

 In many cases, we may even be able to close the cracks, straighten doors and windows, and return your foundation to its original position.